-- Preparing and fairly presenting the financial statements of JMMB Securities (T&T) Limited (the Company), which comprise the statement of financial position as at March 31, 2022, the statements of profit or loss and other comprehensive income, accumulated deficit/retained earnings and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information; - Ensuring that the Company keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Company's assets, detection/prevention of fraud, and the achievement of the Company's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - · Producing reliable financial reporting that complies with laws and regulations, including the Companies Act; and - Using reasonable and prudent judgement in the determination of estimates.
+- Preparing and fairly presenting the financial statements of JMMB Securities (T&T) Limited (the Company), which comprise the statement of financial position as at March 31, 2024, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information; - Ensuring that the Company keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Company's assets, detection/prevention of fraud, and the achievement of the Company's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - · Producing reliable financial reporting that complies with laws and regulations, including the Companies Act; and - Using reasonable and prudent judgement in the determination of estimates.

-In preparing these financial statements, management utilised the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
-Where International Financial Reporting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.
+In preparing these financial statements, management utilised the IFRS Accounting Standards, as issued by the International Accounting Standards Board (IFRS Accounting Standards) and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
+Where IFRS Accounting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.